 Low Dose CT Lung Cancer Screening Program

-Please call (309) 624-5864 to see if you qualify for a low dose CT Lung Cancer Screening and get the scan that could save your life. $170 (Not covered by insurance/Medicare)
+Please call (309) 683-4939 to see if you qualify for a free low dose CT Lung Cancer Screening and get the scan that could save your life.

 More than 200,000 new cases of lung cancer are diagnosed each year in the United States.
 The prognosis is poor for patients whose cancer is detected in its advanced stages.
 The American Cancer Society states that lung cancer is the leading cause of cancer death among both men and women.